What we learn in this section:

 Figure 3: A circular sector is shaded in purple.

-Theorem 2 (Area of a Sector): The area $A$ of a sector of a circle of radius $r$ and central angle $\theta$ is given by:\[A=\frac{1}{2}r^2\theta\]where $\theta$ is measured in radians.
+Theorem 2 (Area of a Sector): The area A of a sector of a circle of radius r and central angle θ is given by:A=12r2θwhere θ is measured in radians.

-• The unit of $A$ is the square of the length unit used to measure $r$.
-For example, if $r$ is measured in meters, then $A$ will be measured in the square meters.
+• The unit of A is the square of the length unit used to measure r.
+For example, if r is measured in meters, then A will be measured in the square meters.

 Example 2